luqmanbarry/rhocp-3-ways-apps-autoscaling/README.md

 To find out more about the benefits of Helm, follow [this link](https://www.cncf.io/blog/2020/08/26/why-do-devops-engineers-love-helm/).

+**To get the most out of this content, foundational understanding of Kubernetes and Helm is recommended.**

 _Helm charts were tested on [Red Hat OpenShift Container Platform](https://docs.openshift.com/container-platform/4.10/welcome/index.html) (RHOCP 4.10+)._

 # Scaling applications pods based on a schedule